By Gena Barnhill @BarnhillGena

 Galatians 6:7 says, Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.

 When we focus our time and energy on anger, the consequences we reap will be more anger.
 If the spirit of anger has been operating in our lineage, we may unknowingly be giving the enemy a legal right to oppress us when we decide to hold on to our anger.
 The enemy will then provide us with reminders of ways we have been offended to help us justify our angry behavior and continue the pattern of inappropriately expressing anger.
+This pattern needs to be broken to experience freedom from anger.

 How we act based on our anger is often the problem.
 Anger may signal an injustice that needs to be corrected, as Jesus demonstrated in the Bible when worship in the temple was defiled.
 However, injustice does not give us permission to lose restraint and abuse the wrongdoer.